 The problem: To build a tool to help a teacher divide up a ball of yarn to make small samples for students.
 In this talk, I tell you the four phases I used to create a robot to wind mini-skeins: research, hardware, electronics, and software.
 I'll show how I broke the problem into small tasks, and highlight the technologies that I used.
 After solving the physics problem of angular momentum and the "yarn octopus", I built a laser-cut enclosure and aparatus.
 Next, I developed the software using the Arduino IDE, and "hijacked" a microcontroller built-in to a LED display to be the "brain".
 Finally, I'll show you my secret trick for controlling both a 7-segment LED and a stepper-motor at the same time through cooperative multi-tasking.
 I'll wrap up with how I'd improve the design for "Yarn-Bot 2.0".

-Andy is a developer at Iconfactory.
+Andy is a developer at Modern Logic.
 He has experience in a wide variety of platforms and languages and is fearless when it comes to exploring new technologies.
-In the past few years, he's been an avid user of the programming languages Swift 3, Kotlin and Typescript.
-He's also a big proponent of the async framework Reactive Extensions.
+In the past few years, he's been an avid user of the programming languages Swift 4, Kotlin and Typescript.
+He's also a big data nerd who thrives on AWS technologies such as Athena, Pinpoint and Firehose.

 Andy lives in Minneapolis.
 He loves dogs and plays the oboe.